 And now I have drawn up the plans, and I they are for sale right now, right HERE.

 The full Dillon Mini Vee story is below.
-And 2007 race results can be seen HERE.

 The Mini Vee project started in June, 2006, with some sketches on my computer.
 The sketches were meant only as a casual investigation into the possibility of designing a V-bottom Mini GT racing boat sometime in the future.
 But the sketches lead to some scale drawings, which lead to some full-size cross-sectional drawings, and then the realization that I could build one of these fairly quickly, even race it before the 2006 racing season was over.